rawhasan/compose-exercise-room-crud/README.md

 # Compose Exercise: Room CRUD
-Exercise project to implement CRUD operatoin in a Room database with Jetpack Compose.
+Exercise project to implement CRUD operation in a Room database with Jetpack Compose.

 ## Dependency
 ```